pyinat/pyinaturalist/docs/user_guide.md

 ```

 ## Sessions
-If you want more control over how requests are sent, you can provide your own session object using
+If you want more control over how requests are sent, you can provide your own {py:class}`.ClientSession`
-the `session` argument for any API request function.
-It's recommended to use
+object using the `session` argument for any API request function.
-{py:class}`.ClientSession`, but any {py:class}`requests.Session` or compatible object will work.

 See Caching and Rate-Limiting sections below for examples.

 ## Caching